bbenchoff/bbenchoff.github.io/pages/IsoTherm.md

 ![Datasheet analog front end](/images/DiffInputFilter.png)

 However, the data I was getting from this input was not very good.
-I tested the input on a T-type thermocouple at room temperature for about 9 hours, resulting in a range of 75mV; obviously a measurement error.
+I tested the input on a T-type thermocouple at room temperature for about 9 hours, resulting in a range of 75mV; obviously a measurement error, but absurd and worthy of a redesign.
 The mean for that data was 0.683mV, with a standard deviation of 2.445mV.
 This is far too large of a range -- if one measurement is off by a standard deviation, it means a temperature difference of nearly 50°C. Here's the data plotted:

 ![Data from test run, stock analog front end](/images/StockInput.png)

 I slightly redesigned the analog front end to decrease noise and provide a proper DC bias to ground.
-This comes at a cost of the AMC3306's common mode rejection ratio but testing proves it's good enough.
+This better defines the common mode voltage, and adds a little more filtering by sprinkling caps on the PCB.
 This is the complete schematic for the DAC part of the circuit:

 ![revised analog front end](/images/NewInputFilter.png)